osmandapp/docs/content/osmand/map/point-layers-on-map.md

 ## Points of interest (POI)

-[A point of interest (POI)](https://en.wikipedia.org/wiki/Point_of_interest) is a specific point that marked on the map.
-POI represents interesting or useful places and objects.[POI data](https://wiki.openstreetmap.org/wiki/Points_of_interest) have been taken from the OpenStreetMap project.
+[A point of interest (POI)](https://en.wikipedia.org/wiki/Point_of_interest) is specific interesting or useful places and objects that have been marked on the map.
+[POI data](https://wiki.openstreetmap.org/wiki/Points_of_interest) have been taken from the OpenStreetMap project.

 ### POI categories and types
 There are many types of POI.
 For example: